robchamberspfc/RDF-Resource-PMD-Chrome-Extension/README.md

 Highlight the URI you want and click the button and a new tab will open with on the resources page for that URI.

+### Screenshot showing one use case
 ![Screenshot](/images/screenshot.png)

-You may also want to pin this extension to make it easier to use.
+You may also want to pin this extension (as shown in screenshot) to make it easier to use.